gullerya/object-observer/README.md

 Native facility would be the best solution for this, since it may provide non-intrusive observation wihtout actual 'touch' of the original objects, but seems like spec is not yet mature enough for that.

 Present library attempts to provide this functionality in a most clean (from consumption/API perspective) and performant way.
 Main aspects:
-- Implementation relies on Proxy facility
+- Implementation relies on _Proxy_ facility
-- Observation is 'deep', yielding changes from a sub-graphs too
+- Observation is 'deep', yielding changes from a __sub-graphs__ too
-- Changes delivered in a synchronous way
+- Changes delivered in a __synchronous__ way
+- Changes delivered always as an __array__, in order to have unified callback API signature supporting future bulk changes delivery in a single call back
-- Original objects are 'intrumented', thus requiring two basic steps in a consumption flow
+- Original objects are '__intrumented__', thus requiring few basic steps in a consumption flow
   - first, create observable clone from the specified object
   - second, register observers on the observable (not on the original object)